Kazakhmys earnings drop, names new chairman, CFO

-LONDON London-listed Kazakh miner Kazakhmys (KAZ.L) posted a more than 30 percent drop in 2012 core profit, excluding the impact of its share in rival ENRC ENRC.L, as weak prices hit revenue and failed to offset rising costs.
+LONDON Feb 28 London-listed Kazakh miner Kazakhmys posted a more than 30 percent drop in 2012 core profit, excluding the impact of its share in rival ENRC , as weak prices hit revenue and failed to offset rising costs.

 The miner, which owns 26 percent of rival ENRC, also said on Thursday it might have to write down the value of that stake, after a sharp drop in ENRC shares over 2012.